sguox002/leetcode/leetcode-all.md

 ->>

 ### dfs
+<<-1559	Detect Cycles in 2D Grid    		44.8%	Hard
+given a matrix, find if there exists a cycle, a cycle is connected path with same value. dfs with parent position, we cannot go back to immediate parent.
+If we found we back to a visited node, we found a cycle. very easy to make mistakes.
+->>

 <<-1568	Minimum Number of Days to Disconnect Island    		51.1%	Hard
 given a 01 matrix, 0 is water, 1 is island.
 You can change one island to water in one day. return min number of days to disconnect the island.
 greedy: